Kinloch Laggan

 Kinloch Laggan (Ceann Loch Lagain) is a hamlet located at the head of Loch Laggan in Inverness-shire, Scottish Highlands and is in the Scottish council area of Highland.
 The village is situated 12 mi southwest of Newtonmore.

+The area is historically tied to the Clan Macpherson, their participation in the 1745 Jacobite uprising, and the leasing of their historic estates for Victorian sporting.